kloudyuk/fluxer/README.md

 # Create a kind cluster
 kind create cluster

-# Install the Flux controllers
+# Install the Flux controllers inc. the image automation controllers
 make flux

 # Build and deploy the CRD & controller